SoftDeMagazin/mpos/README.md

 React Native Base is a free and opensource UI component library.
 It's well documented and has a rich list of components.

 ### Learn

+## Iteration 6

+### Build

+Launch native android activity to select bluetooth devices

+### Measure

+Created a new DeviceActivity that allows to select form a list of paired bluetooth devices.
+Added a new class ActivityStarterModule and ActivityStarterReactPackage that act as a proxy between javascript and java code.
+Edited the MainApplication to include the new package.

+Build ends with the error No resource found that matches the given name (at 'text' with value '@string/msg_please_select_device')

+### Learn

+Understand how activities are linked with layout resources (https://developer.android.com/guide/topics/resources/layout-resource.html)